dragoncoder047/thuepaste/README.md

 This simple program has an infinite number of states (represented by the '...' in the state diagram above).
 The computer can't recurse infinitely, but it can see that the first rule applies to its own output.
 Due to that, applying that rule will not get anywhere closer to halting - so it will only apply it if nothing else matches (in the case of `1` and no `yes`).

+### Third Pass: Brute Force Recursive

-The second edge case occurs when the self-applicable rule `a::=aa` is added to the second program above (the one that always halts).
+Another tripping point occurs when the self-applicable rule `a::=aa` is added to the second program above (the one that always halts).
 The state space now starts to look like this mess (and that's restricting it to three `a`s or less and omitting all the `...` transitions):

 ```mermaid
 flowchart LR